pytest-dev/pytest/doc/en/how-to/tmp_path.rst

     for that purpose only.

-When distributing tests on the local machine using ``pytest-xdist``, care is taken to automatically configure a basetemp directory for the sub processes such that all temporary data lands below a single per-test run basetemp directory.
+When distributing tests on the local machine using ``pytest-xdist``, care is taken to automatically configure a `basetemp` directory for the sub processes such that all temporary data lands below a single per-test run temporary directory.

 .. _`py.path.local`: https://py.readthedocs.io/en/latest/path.html